Royal Hibernian Academy: History

 The RHA was founded as the result of 30 Irish artists petitioning the government for a charter of incorporation.
+This having followed exhibitions held by the Dublin Society in 1816, 1817 and 1819 at its premises in Hawkins Street until the premises was sold and the artists were left without a dedicated exhibition space.

 According to the letters patent of 5 August 1823, The Royal Hibernian Academy of Painting, Sculpture, and Architecture was established, which included a National School of Art.
 The first elected president was the landscape painter, William Ashford.
 In 1824 architect Francis Johnston was made president.
 He had provided headquarters for the RHA at Academy House in Lower Abbey Street at his own expense.
 The first exhibitions took place in May 1825 and were held annually from then on.
 To encourage interest in the arts, works displayed at the RHA were distributed by lot as prizes among subscribers.
 Works by Frederick William Burton, Daniel Maclise, J. M. W. Turner and David Wilkie, among others, were presented in this way.
 The exhibitions and school prospered and by the end of the 19th century the RHA was the leading Irish institution involved in promoting visual arts.

 Academy House was destroyed by a 1916 fire after being struck by British artillery during the Easter Rising, as was most of the RHA's collection.
 Over 500 pieces of art, including from artists Jack Butler Yeats, Madeline Green and John Lavery, were lost.
 The RHA was would not have its own exhibition premises for another 69 years, but continued with its established annual exhibitions.

 In 1943, the Irish Exhibition of Living Art (IELA) was founded as a direct challenge to the RHA's exhibition policies, which it saw as reactionary and hindering the development of modernism in Ireland.
 This later changed, with one of the founders of the IELA, Louis le Brocquy, becoming a member of the Honorary Council of the RHA.
 The RHA's current mission statement explicitly values both contemporary and traditional art forms.